 As temperatures plummet this winter, you may find yourself bundling up in layers of jackets, blankets, and hats.
-Since many dogs have thick coats of insulating, weather-proof fur, though, they may not mind the cold.
+Since many dogs have thick coats that insulate and give them weatherproof fur, they may not mind the cold.

-In this article, we’ll go over some of the safest, most effective ways for how to keep outside dogs warm in winter.
-You’ll find out if it’s safe for them to brave the elements or if they need to spend the night inside with you.
+It’s important to know how to keep outside dogs warm in winter weather.
+Let’s discuss effective tips and tricks, including if and when it’s safe to let them brave the elements or if they need to spend the night inside with you.

-Whether or not a dog will stay safe and comfortable while outside in the winter is dependent on a variety of factors, including the temperature, the weather conditions (rain, snow, etc.), your dog’s fur, their individual preferences, and their outdoor setup.
+Whether a dog will stay safe and comfortable while outside in the winter depends on a variety of factors, including the temperature, the weather conditions (rain, snow, etc.), your dog’s fur, their individual preferences, and their outdoor setup.

 Legally, it can be considered neglect to leave a dog out in the cold for extended periods of time.
 So if you have to keep your pet outdoors, make sure to set them up with adequate shelter, food, water, and space.
 Keep reading to find out how to keep your beloved fur baby as cozy as possible while the winter rages on.